Psychology Brain and Behavior Program

 - Faculty and students use cutting edge research instruments (virtual reality headsets, motion tracking, eye tracking)

 Class sizes are small to allow for more individualized training opportunities.
 All coursework is taught by experts in the field.
-A big advantage of being housed in a Department of Psychology is that classes are taught by experts in each discipline.
+A big advantage of being housed in a School of Psychology is that classes are taught by experts in each discipline.
 Brain and Behavior faculty provide integrated, discipline-specific training in many areas of experimental psychology, such as social, cognitive, perceptual, and evolutionary psychology, in addition to providing training in statistics and research methodology.
-Students take classes with other graduate students in the Department of Psychology, including Clinical, Counseling and School Psychology programs.
+Students take classes with other graduate students in the School of Psychology, including Clinical, Counseling and School Psychology programs.

 Cohort sizes are small, allowing for high quality mentorship.
 Faculty members invest significant time to ensure doctoral graduates are well-trained experts in psychological science.
 This includes coursework taught by experts in the subject area and research mentorship provided through a research team model, which includes graduate and undergraduate students who participate in publications and presentations.
 All faculty have active research agendas, and many provide weekly lab meetings, workshops, and tutorials in their area of expertise.